bryanlzl/bryanlzl/README.md

 ---

-I'm a [Master of Computing student @ NUS](https://www.linkedin.com/in/bryanlzl/) with a passion in front-end web development and automation in Singapore.
-I use RPA tools such as UiPath Studio and build on frameworks like React.js, ReactNative, TailwindCSS etc.
+I'm a [Master of Computing student @ NUS](https://www.linkedin.com/in/bryanlzl/) with a passion in front-end web development and automation.
+I build on frameworks like React.js, ReactNative, TailwindCSS and use RPA tools such as UiPath Studio.

 <h3>Things I code with</h3>
 <div>